chriscasto/go-ensure/docs/structs.md

 the struct validator lies in two main methods: `HasFields` for validating field values and `HasGetters` for validating the output of getter methods.
-Each of these takes a single required value, a map of type `with.Validators`, and a second optional value, a map of type `with.FriendlyNames`.
+Each of these takes a single required value, a map of type `with.Validators`, and a second optional value, a map of type `with.DisplayNames`.
 The former defines a validator for each field or getter method and the latter provides a set of human-readable (and user-friendly) names to use when identifying the field to which an error message belongs.
 It looks something like this: